Below is a collection of answers to the most-commonly asked questions from our campers and their parents.

 All appropriate paperwork must be completed before camp begins.
 It is your responsibility to have the instrument in hand before camp begins.
 All Fee Waiver instruments must be returned to SAIL Camp staff immediately following the SAIL Camp Concert.

-Students who qualify for free or reduced lunch at school qualify for a 50% reduction in SAIL camp fees.
-This reduces the fee for Beginner or Experienced Camp to $35.00 and reduces the fee for Honors Orchestra to $45.00.
+Students who qualify for free or reduced lunch and attend an LPS school qualify for a 50% reduction in SAIL camp fees.
+The reduced fee for Overture or Intermezzo Camp is $40.00 and the reduced fee for Cadenza and Encore Orchestras is $45.00.
+Please contact us for more information or to apply for a scholarship.

 What if my child can not be in attendance for the full week of camp?